cyberark/secrets-provider-for-k8s/design/batch_retrieval_design.md

 ### Motivation

 *Previously*, for the init container solution, each Secrets Provider was deployed to the same Pod as the customer application containers.
 Because of this, when a batch retrieval request was made, the requests were dispersed across many call to the Conjur server.
-When making the batch retreival request and a permission error occured for example, then the batch request would fail and only that Pod would not spin up successfully.
+When making the batch retrieval request and a permission error occurred for example, then the batch request would fail and only that Pod would not spin up successfully.

 *Now*, with the Job Milestone, the Secrets Provider is deployed outside of the customers' Pods, supporting multiple customer pods.
 With this, a single batch retrieval request will be made for *all* applications to fetch the necessary secrets to deploy properly.
 Therefore, if there is a failure in receiving one of the values, then the whole request will fail.
 In other words, **no application** Pod will spin up in the namespace.
 This leads to a faulty user experience.